huanlin/BrailleDotNet/README.md

-# Text Braille Converter
+# BrailleDotNet

-A text to braille converter library.
+BrailleDotNet is a Braille library for .NET.

-Planned to support the following languages:
+BrailleDotNet aims to support text-to-braille conversion for two languages: English and Traditional Chinese.

 - English: Unified English Braille (UEB)
-- Traditional Chinese
+- Traditional Chinese: Taiwanese Braille (台灣點字, also known as 國語點字)

+## Target platforms

+This project targets the following .NET platforms:

+- .NET 8.0

+## Roadmap
-The first milestone is to define text-to-braille mappings in data files.

-There is no specific schedule for release, I'll just see what I can do when I have time.
+The first milestone is to define text-to-braille mappings in YAML files.
+However, there is no specific schedule for release, I'll just see what I can do when I have time.

+## Contributing

+Feel free to contribute via pull requests.

+1. Please create one pull request for each feature.
+This results in smaller pull requests that are easier to review and validate.
+2. Avoid reformatting existing code unless you are making other changes to it.
+3. Unless the implementation is self-explanatory, please describe the why and how behind the pull request (in English or Chinese).

+## Support

-Feel free to contribute via Pull Requests.
-Or, if you would support this open-source project, kindly buy me a coffee via PayPal: <https://paypal.me/hltsai>
+If you would like to support this open-source project, kindly buy me a coffee via PayPal: <https://paypal.me/hltsai>

 ## Reference